nivvoudit/NYTimes-React/README.md

 # NYTimes-React
-A React-based rendition of a New York Times Article Search application
+A simple React.js and bootstrap-based rendition of a New York Times Article Search application.

+Feel free to check out the demo at https://young-fjord-89073.herokuapp.com/

+INSTALLATION:
+1. Download zip file and extract
+2. Navigate to directory of extracted files
+3. Type "npm install"
+4. Run "node server.js"
+5. Enjoy!